markLabel9822/sdd/README.md

-# sdd
+# pseudo-desktop
-Created with CodeSandbox
+PseudodesktopUI thing in react